 In his spare time, Dr. McCaw likes spending his spare time relaxing at camp with his wife, Marie, and their many feline children: Mabel, Martin, Odin, Remy, and Rocco.

 Dr. Laura M. Tardiff

 Dr. Laura M. Tardiff is the newest veterinarian at Veazie Vet.
 She has lived in the Bangor/Orono area her whole life, graduating from Orono High School in 2006.
 She attended The University of New England and received her bachelors degree in Medical Biology in 2010.
 She then attended veterinary school at Michigan State University and received her DVM in 2014.
 At her graduation from MSU, Laura received two awards; one for Internal Medicine and the other for being the most caring female student nominated by her fellow classmates.

 Dr. Tardiff may appear familiar to you as she worked here at Veazie Vet for several years as an assistant.
 She has always had the passion and desire to become a veterinarian and to work here at the Veazie Veterinary Clinic.
 As a new veterinarian she is interested in many different aspects and still enjoys learning more about her patients’ well-being.
 Laura has really enjoyed her surgical experiences so far and is looking forward to learning more about different surgeries and procedures.
 She is very excited to see a variety of cases and increase her passion for veterinary medicine.

-Outside of work, Laura lives with her husband Michael, her dog, Flo, and cat, Boyd.
+Outside of work, Laura lives with her husband Michael, and her dog, Flo.
 She enjoys being back in her hometown area and being so close to her family and new nieces and nephews.
 She loves being outdoors, especially kayaking and hiking.
 Some of her other hobbies include spending time with her pets, canine agility, reading, movies and good food.